 Georgi Sareski is a Macedonian composer, arranger and guitarist.
-He has recorded seven albums of original music and has worked with the likes of Francesco Bearzatti, Luca Aquino, Ernst Reijseger, Oscar Salas, and many others.
+He has published eight albums of original music and has worked with the likes of Francesco Bearzatti, Luca Aquino, Ernst Reijseger, Oscar Salas, and many others.
 Sareski is a graduate from Berklee college of music in Boston, USA, which he attended from 2001 to 2005.
+Aside from the USA and Macedonia, Georgi has also lived and worked in Italy, Germany and China.

 Since 2014, Georgi Sareski lives and works in Berlin, Germany.